La Soufrière (Saint Vincent): 2020–2021 activity

 Increased seismic activity was detected in December 2020; and an effusive eruption began to form a new lava dome inside the summit crater on 27 December.
 Government officials began outreach efforts to residents in the area throughout December and January, in order to review evacuation plans in case volcanic activity at the volcano escalated.
 The effusive eruption continued into January, during which time the lava dome had grown between 100 and 200 m wide and 900 m long, a growth which continued in February as the lava dome was also releasing gas and steam plumes from its top.
 By 22 March 2021, the lava dome was 105 m tall, 243 m wide and 921 m long.
 Sulfur dioxide emissions were being generated from the top of the dome.
 On 8 April 2021, after a sustained increase of volcanic and seismic activity over the preceding days, a red alert was declared and an evacuation order issued as an explosive phase of the eruption was deemed to be imminent.

 An explosive eruption occurred at 8:41 AM AST on April 9, 2021, with an ash plume reaching approximately 8000 m and drifting eastward towards the Atlantic Ocean.
 By then, approximately 16,000 people had evacuated the area surrounding the volcano.
 Subsequent explosive eruptions, created by multiple pulses of ash, were reported in the afternoon and evening of 9 April, according to the University of the West Indies Seismic Research Centre.
 Explosions continued over the following days, with plumes reaching nearby Barbados and covering the island with ash.
 Residents were also faced with power outages and cut off water supplies, and the airspace over the island was closed due to the presence of smoke and thick plumes of volcanic ash.
 There were further reports of continued explosive activity and pyroclastic flows.
 The final explosion took place on 22 April 2021.

 The eruption, rated as VEI-4 on the Explosivity Index, was comparable in size to the eruptions of 1979.

+Since the 2021-2022 eruption, unrest has remained slightly elevated.
+Seismic activity under the volcano has continued, however, there are no signs of another eruption in the near future.
+On October 7, 2024, a NASA satellite picked up elevated temperatures at the summit.
+The Prime Minister of St. Vincent Ralph Gonsalves said "and there was no visible unusual activity in the crater being observed."